 - 6-Week VIRTUAL Class - January 16th through February 20th, 11 a.m. to 1 p.m.
 CST/12 p.m. to 2 p.m.
 EST - ONLINE *your computer system must have a camera and a microphone

 The Alzheimer’s Association provides caregivers and families with comprehensive online resources and information Their professionally staffed 24/7 Helpline (1.800.272.3900) offers information and advice to more than 250,000 callers each year.
 Visit their website at: www.alz.org

-The Support Group for Caregivers of Loved Ones with Alzheimer’s Disease and Other Dementia meets the second Tuesday of each month at 4 p.m. at Central Church of Christ (Fellowship Hall), 1600 Forbes Road, Vincennes.
+The Support Group for Caregivers of Loved Ones with Alzheimer’s Disease and Other Dementia meets the first Tuesday of each month at 5 p.m. at First Baptist Church in Vincennes, 2625 Wabash Ave., Vincennes, IN led by Amber Miller.
+(Park at the playground and enter at the far end of the building.
+Signage will lead you to the meeting).
 The meetings provide the latest information on Alzheimer's research and medications, help and encouragement from other caregivers and open but confidential discussions and a chance to be heard.
-For more information, contact Roger Wright, Support Group Facilitator, at (812) 882-7963 or firstname.lastname@example.org.